BioMedIA/dHCP-release-notes/index.md

 All data are available from the NDA website [NDA website](https://nda.nih.gov/edit_collection.html?id=3955).
 The NDA is responsible for all data governance.
 Instructions for how to access and download the data can be found:

 [Updated guidelines - download from NDA](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files/Guidelines%20downloading%20data%20v3.pdf)

-## Feedback
-We invite colleagues in the field to explore and [feedback](https://neurostars.org/tags/developing-hcp) on the value and characteristics of the image dataset.
-The image data have been processed using analysis pipelines that are subject to further development.
-If you use this data or the pipelines please cite the appropriate publications as detailed in the [How to cite](cite.html) notes.